am-stewart/web-sprint-challenge-advanced-state-management/README.md

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
   -Actions are objects that contain information and have a type to tell what action to perform.
   -Reducers are functions that take the action/payload and return a new object with updated state.
   -Store is a centralized object where state is held.
 This allows other components to access it without the need for prop drilling.
+It is knows as the single source of truth because all of the application's state lives in that one spot.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
   Redux-thunk allows us to return a function from a function and use dispatch multiple times in our component.
 It changes our action-creators but allowing us create more complex actions.